nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_WINDOWS.md

 ## Homebrew

 Visit the [homebrew home page](http://brew.sh/) and follow the single instruction there to get it installed.
+You will put the command they show you in your Windows Terminal with the Ubuntu shell running.

+If you want, you can watch the [Installing Homebrew](https://youtu.be/fz80EW8MnKQ) video which shows the process.

 ## Git